 Your online store is up and running but how do you know exactly who your customers are, how the website is performing and how you can continually improve and organically grow your online store?
-There is a huge amount of data on offer to you but it is easy to become overwhelmed – here a few tips on understanding the reports and using them to make the most of your business.
+There is a huge amount of data on offer for traffic analytics but it is easy to become overwhelmed – here a few tips on understanding the reports and using them for website optimization to make the most of your business.

-Google analytics is a powerful tool offered by Google that will track and report your website traffic.
+Google analytics is a powerful tool offered by Google for website testing that will track and report your website traffic.
 With Shopmatic Pro you will receive regular inclusive data insights into how your company is doing.
 Making use of the right reports and understanding the data they produce should be an integral part of growing your online business and it’s not as difficult as you would at first think.
 Read more about: How analytics can be used to drive sales.

 To survive and thrive, business owners need to be able to make better decisions, faster; this is where analytics come into their own and can help you out.